 What isn’t common knowledge, is you can transfer that cash back to anyone for free, and if that account holds a Wells Fargo Visa Signature® Card, your cash converts to points that you can redeem for 1.5¢ per point towards airfare!

-When you consider that neither card charges an annual fee, you’re effectively getting the same fixed-value redemption value on flights as the Chase Freedom Unlimited® – Chase Sapphire Reserve® combo (earn at 1.5x on everyday spend – redeem at 1.5¢ per point for travel), without the $450 price tag!
+When you consider that neither card charges an annual fee, you’re effectively getting the same fixed-value redemption value on flights as the Chase Freedom Unlimited® – Chase Sapphire Reserve® combo (earn at 1.5x on non-bonus spend – redeem at 1.5¢ per point for travel), without the $550 price tag!
 More on this later.

 Cash Wise Visa Welcome Bonus

-The Cash Wise Visa earns a $200 cash rewards bonus after spending $1,000 in the first 3 months.
-When you have cards on the market offering 50K, 80K, or even 100K point welcome bonuses, a $200 cash rewards bonus can appear a little underwhelming.
-However, for a no annual fee cash back card, $200 cash back after just $1,000 spend is a first-rate welcome offer, particularly when you factor in other benefits like the cell phone protection.
-If you were to transfer the $200 cash rewards bonus to an account that holds the Wells Fargo Visa Signature, you could redeem them at 1.5¢ per point for $300 towards flights!
+The Cash Wise Visa earns a $150 cash rewards bonus after spending $500 on purchases in the first 3 months.
+When you have cards on the market offering 50K, 80K, or even 100K point welcome bonuses, a $150 cash rewards bonus can appear a little underwhelming.
+However, for a no-annual-fee cash-back card, a $150 bonus after just $500 spent is a first-rate welcome offer, particularly when you factor in other benefits like the cell phone protection.
+If you were to transfer the $150 cash rewards bonus to an account that holds the Wells Fargo Visa Signature, you could redeem them at 1.5¢ per point for $225 towards flights!

 Cash Wise Visa Points Earning & Redeeming Potential

-The Cash Wise Visa features an introductory 1.8% cash back on mobile wallet purchases for the first 12 months.
-The intro deal includes purchases made with major mobile wallets lik Apple Pay, so you’ll receive 1.8x Go Far Rewards points for every dollar when you pay using the mobile wallet on your cell phone or smartwatch.
+The Cash Wise Visa features an introductory 1.8% cash back on qualified digital-wallet purchases for the first 12 months.
+The intro deal includes purchases made with major digital wallets like Apple Pay, Google Pay, and Samsung Pay, so you’ll receive 1.8x Go Far Rewards points for every dollar when you pay using the digital wallet on your cell phone or smartwatch.
+You can find more details about the included digital wallets here.
 All other purchases earn 1.5% cash back across the board, with no cap on the number of points you can earn.

 As a standalone card, you can redeem cash back earned on the Cash Wise Visa in increments of $25 online or via phone, or in increments of $20 when you use a debit card at a Wells Fargo ATM.
 If you transfer the Go Far Rewards points earned with the Cash Wise Visa to an account that holds the Wells Fargo Visa Signature, those points can be redeemed for 1.5¢ per point towards airfare.

 If you’re earning at 1.5x for all purchases and redeeming at 1.5¢ per point towards airfare, you’re getting 2.25% return on your everyday spend, beating the earlier comparison of 2% cash back.
-If you factor in the intro 1.8x earning rate on mobile wallet purchases, you’re getting a 2.7% return towards airfare, with no annual fee attached.
+If you factor in the intro 1.8x earning rate on qualified digital-wallet purchases, you’re getting a 2.7% return towards airfare, with no annual fee attached.